-I have been an active member of ISANA for many years and have been current Queensland President for 3 years.
-I started my experience with International students as a Student Adviser with Charles Darwin University over 16 years ago and have been employed by Griffith University for 12 years, 10 years as Homestay Coordinator.
-In my role I have experienced many highs and lows as this role is very diverse and involves interacting with students, families, agents and both internal and external community sectors.
+Louise has been an active member of ISANA for many years and has been current Queensland President for 3 years.
+Louise started her experience with International students as a Student Adviser with Charles Darwin University over 16 years ago and has been employed by Griffith University for 12 years, 10 years as Homestay Coordinator.
+In her role Louise has experienced many highs and lows due to its diversity, involving interacting with students, families, agents and both internal and external community sectors.

-ISANA has provided me with the opportunity to interact with many people from different sectors, develop my skills and also create lifelong friendships.
+ISANA has provided Louise with the opportunity to interact with many people from different sectors, develop skills and also create lifelong friendships.

 Terry started as chemistry teacher before moving into a pastoral care role.
 Currently he contributes to international student chaplaincy at Massey University, Palmerston North; consultancy as immediate past National Director for International Student Ministries of NZ (ISM NZ); and Asia Pacific regional facilitation for the Lausanne movement’s ISM Global Leadership Network.
 This latter role is advisory in nature, influencing and facilitating capacity building and development of services and leadership in international student missions and pastoral care initiatives.
 Terry’s interests include development and research involving international students and migrants, and professional development in international education arena where he is currently the President of ISANA NZ.